Tired of buying one resource at a time? We’ve got a membership for that!

 share to google classroom extensions for your computer

 6. Share to Classroom: For Google Classroom learners, this is perfect.
 Students will need to have this extension as well.
-When you and your students have this extension, you can click on the Share to Classroom button and the website will pop up on the screen of all your students.
+When you and your students have computer extensions for virtual learning like this, you can click on the Share to Classroom button and the website will pop up on the screen of all your students.
 This skips the annoying step of “Everyone find this website” because the website literally opens for them on their screens.

-I know that this list might seem a little overwhelming, but take some time this summer to experiment with some of these extensions.
+I know that this list might seem a little overwhelming, but take some time this summer to experiment with some of these computer extensions for virtual learning.
 That way you will feel more confident in September when you have to start using them with your students.
-Do you have any other great extensions that you use?
+Do you have any other great computer extensions for virtual learning that you use?

 One Response